-As we look towards 2024, Bass is pursuing its growth strategy in becoming a mid-tier oil and gas producer.
-The team has made significant progress in planning and developing the best way forward to unlock value from opportunities across its portfolio and will continue to update our shareholders throughout the year.
+Looking ahead to 2025, Bass remains committed to its growth strategy of becoming a mid-tier oil and gas producer.
+The team has made significant strides in planning and identifying the best path to unlock value across our portfolio.
+We will continue to keep our shareholders informed as we advance these opportunities throughout the year.